k8svisual/vpk/public/docs/schematics.md

 Mouse over each of the icons in the schematic for summary information for associated resources.

 Click the icon to view the resource definition.
-If more than one resource is defined for the icon a selection dialog is shown to allow selecting the individual resources defintions.
+If more than one resource is defined for the icon a selection dialog is shown to allow selecting the individual resources definitions.

 For resource kind _Secret_ there will be a screen allowing the ability to view the Secret yaml or the base64 information decoded.